chancehudson/heteromorphic/README.md

 Hosting the storage means storing the full encryption transcript, and the _latest_ zk proof.
 So storage size is constant and trustless to the data being stored (1).

 1: achieving trustless random reads will require an embedded hashchain system

+## why use encrypted data and not hashes? hashes are constant size after all

+committing to hashes creates two pieces of information to be managed: the hash and the data.
+As a result the hash must be checked against the data and complexity is introduced.

+If we commit via encryption we can use a stream cipher to selectively decrypt and mutate regions of the committed data.
+Arbitrary memory structures can be designed based on access needs.

+The structure is inherently copy-on-write because re-using a nonce compromises the private key.
+It might be considered a quantum storage device, committing to a value means not committing to another value without revealing the private key.